How to Get the Perfect Cowboy Boot Fit

 There are lots of different types of animal hides (and some plant-based ones) used to build cowboy boots.
 Each has its own unique characteristics.
 Here are guidelines that will cover the typical cowboy boot leathers:

-• Cowhide is the most common and can stretch up to a quarter size over time.
-It's middle of the road in terms of pliability and has a nice firm, yet supple texture.
+- Cowhide is the most common and can stretch up to a quarter size over time.
+It's the middle of the road in terms of pliability and has a nice firm, yet supple texture.

-• Reptile hides like alligator and lizard don't stretch very much, so the fit needs to be right for you at the start.
+- Reptile hides like Alligator and Lizard don't stretch very much, so the fit needs to be right for you at the start.
+If you are used to wearing and breaking in cowhide boots, you may need to go a half size up in Reptile hides for the right fit.

-• Ostrich hides have a lot of give to them over time Some people even complain that their ostrich boots can get sloppy if they over-stretch.
-At Chisos, we use the highest grade South African ostrich to solve for this problem.
-Our ostrich is thicker and stronger than most and stretches similar to a cowhide.
+- Ostrich hides have a lot of give to them over time.
+Some people even complain that their ostrich boots can get sloppy if they over-stretch.
+But here at Chisos, we use the highest grade South African ostrich to solve this problem.
+Our ostrich is thicker and stronger than most, and stretches similar to a cowhide.

 Different toe styles for Chisos boots